Tours and Attractions in Erzurum

 The settlement was built on the site of the village of Theodosiopolis-Karin, the ancient Byzantine fortress and once a part of the Arshakuni/Arsacid kingdom of Greater Armenia.
 Modern-day Erzurum’s name comes from Christians who moved to the city, calling it Artsn Rum (Artze of the Rûm, i.e., Romans) after the Seljuks took the reins of the neighbouring city of Artze.

-Seljuk Turks came into play in the 11th century.
+The Seljuk Turks came into play in the 11th century.
 After taking control, they emphasised the importance of this place, and this is exactly when it flourished.
-Many of the historical sites and landmarks that are popular among tourists were built during the Seljuk reign, the Double Minaret Madrasah, for instance.
-In the 13th century, Erzurum was invaded by the Mongols, suffering perpetual mass destruction.
-Yet, two centuries after that, things started to improve under Ottoman rule.
-During this time, the city became a significant provincial capital and expanded its culture and architecture.
+Many of the historical sites and landmarks popular with tourists were built during the Seljuk era, such as the Double Minaret Madrasah.

 What to Do in Erzurum